AliyunContainerService/pouch/docs/commandline/pouch_pause.md

 ### Synopsis

-Pause one or more running containers in Pouchd. when pausing, the container will pause its running but hold all the relevant resource.This is useful when you wish to pause a container for a while and to restore the running status later.The container you paused will pause without being terminated.
+Pause one or more running containers in Pouchd. when pausing, the container will pause its running but hold all the relevant resource.
+This is useful when you wish to pause a container for a while and to restore the running status later.
+The container you paused will pause without being terminated.

 ```
 pouch pause CONTAINER [CONTAINER...]